kornevenema/n_term_influences/README.md

 ## data used
 #### N-terms
-In the directory "pre-processing data"  you can find how the n-terms are obtained.
+In the directory "pre-processing data/n-term"  you can find how the n-terms are obtained.
-Read the [README.md](pre-processing data/README.md) for more instructions.
+Read the [README.md](pre-processing data/n-term/n-term/README.md) for more instructions.
 #### Results
 The results of all the high schools in the Netherlands can be found on [this webpage](https://www.duo.nl/open_onderwijsdata/databestanden/vo/leerlingen/) in the sections 8 to 10.